bcgov/aps-infra-platform/documentation/how-to/cicd-integration.md

-The example below shows how to split the configuration by environment using branch-based deployment, where the `dev` branch is used to publish the configuration to the `dev` Gateway and the `main` branch is used to publish the configuration to the `prod` Gateway.
+The example below shows how to split the configuration by environment using branch-based deployment, where the `dev` branch is used to publish the configuration for `dev` Gateway Services and the `main` branch is used to publish the configuration for `prod` Gateway Services.

 Sample folder structure: